ykhemani-demo/terraform-papc-demo-control/README.md

 # Control Workspace

-This module provisions resources for demonstrating the (HCP) [Terraform](https://terraform.io) (Enterprise) - [PrismaCloud](https://www.paloaltonetworks.com/prisma/cloud) [Run Task](https://docs.prismacloud.io/en/enterprise-edition/content-collections/application-security/get-started/connect-code-and-build-providers/ci-cd-runs/add-terraform-run-tasks) integration.
+This Terraform configuration provisions resources for demonstrating the (HCP) [Terraform](https://terraform.io) (Enterprise) - [PrismaCloud](https://www.paloaltonetworks.com/prisma/cloud) [Run Task](https://docs.prismacloud.io/en/enterprise-edition/content-collections/application-security/get-started/connect-code-and-build-providers/ci-cd-runs/add-terraform-run-tasks) integration.

+## Usage

+You can run this Terraform configuration from (HCP) Terraform (Enterprise) or using the Terraform CLI.

+### Prerequisites
+In order to run this Terraform configuration, you must have:
+* An HCP Terraform organization or Terraform Enterprise with support for Teams and Run Tasks.
+* Admin access to the Terraform organization.
+* A GitHub.com account.
+* Admin access to Prisma Cloud.

+### Required Inputs
+Please see [terraform.tfvars.example](terraform.tfvars.example) for sample inputs.

 ![Buildout overview](control.png?raw=true)

+---

 <!-- BEGIN_TF_DOCS -->
 ## Requirements